Flexible Hybrid Electronics – Disrupting Conventional Packaging and System Design

 Emerging Challenges of Power/Reliability Analysis for FHE

-Advanced Low Dielectric Constant Materials: Leaning and Perspectives
+Advanced Low Dielectric Constant Materials: Learning and Perspectives

 Process Design Kit (PDK) for Flexible Hybrid Electronics